luctivud/All-Of-Competitive-Programming/01-Blogs/README.md

+# Reading and Learning

-# Books and Other Long Reading Materials :
+## Books and Other Long Reading Materials :

 * Check out [this](https://github.com/lnishan/awesome-competitive-programming#books-for-algorithms) section for a long list of books.